Say You Love Me (Fleetwood Mac song): Year-end charts

+Certifications

 Cover versions

 Shirley Eikhard covered the song in 1976.
 It became a hit in Canada, spending two weeks at number 34 on the pop singles chart and number four on the Adult Contemporary chart.

 In the late half of the 1970s, the song proved to be a popular song to cover in country music.
 Singer Lynda K. Lance spent five weeks in the fall of 1976 on the American country singles chart with her version, peaking at No. 93.
 In the fall of 1979, singer Stephanie Winslow scored the only Top 10 country hit of her career, with her cover reaching number 10 on the country charts.